YehiaEhab16/Encoding-and-decoding-touch-tone-signals/README.md

-MATLAB GUI to generate and plot any song in frequency and time domain, and filter it from any noise.
+MATLAB GUI to encode and decode signals by DTMF.

-FM_lab.m is just the concept code.
+Lab1.m is just the concept code.

-Project.m and Project.fig are the GUI files.
+DTMF.m and DTMF.fig are the GUI files.

-eric.wav is just a test song, you can also inport any song of your choice.
+The rest m files are functions called by GUI.

-Yehia Ehab
+##Yehia Ehab